dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 Code in exception handling pages can throw exceptions.
 It's often a good idea for production error pages to consist of purely static content.

+### Response headers

-Also, be aware that once the headers for a response are sent:
+Once the headers for a response are sent:

 * The app can't change the response's status code.
 * Any exception pages or handlers can't run.
 The response must be completed or the connection aborted.